×

 At your right hand there are pleasures forevermore.”

-Understanding where you’re going starts with knowing where you are.
+Understanding where you are going starts with knowing where you are.
 So, when we cultivate contentment for our present season, we begin to trace God’s intentionality throughout our lives as well.
 Common themes might start to emerge, and you get a better sense of your calling.
 When you fully appreciate and take advantage of your present moment, God will show you the next step or half-step He wants you to take as you build your life.